 No matter how many guides you read, it will take at least one solid week on the road to know what makes a good travel backpack.
-But by letting you in on the secrets of my own mistakes, hopefully you’ll be able to make a more informed decision from the outset.
+But by letting you in on the secrets of my own mistakes, hopefully, you’ll be able to make a more informed decision from the outset.

 First Things First

-convert 1000 cubic inches to litres
+Search: convert 1000 cubic inches to liters

 One of Osprey's many great trekking packs